 To find out which blender came out on top, we bought the best models available today and pitted them against each other in our head-to-head reviewing process to pick our winners.
 We rated each blender in five weighted metrics — Smoothies, Convenience, Grinding, Pureeing, and Ice — with the Ninja's results elaborated on in the following sections.

 By far the most important of our rating metrics, our set of smoothie tests take credit for 30% of the total score for each blender.
 We used four different drinks to rank and score these kitchen appliances, judging the quality of an Oreo shake, green smoothie, berry smoothie, and a hearty fruit and oat smoothie produced by each blender to determine scores.
-The Nutri Ninja didn't particularly impress, earning a substandard 3 out of 10, comparing quite poorly with the rest of the pack, as shown in the chart below.
+The Nutri Ninja didn't particularly impress, earning a substandard 3 out of 10.

 This blender started off with an average performance when it came to mixing up a healthy green smoothie.